Lloyd D. Jackson Square: Renovation

 After the release of the Hamilton Spectator's Code Red study in the Spring of 2010 revealed that the downtown core was a food desert, significantly contributing to the poverty and ill-health of the city's poorest citizens, Manager of the Economic Development Department Glen Norton placed an offer of $650,000 in grants as an incentive for a private grocer to build in the core.
 Jackson Square management announced that it would be the home of the new Nations Fresh Foods grocery store in the spring of 2013, which would take over the mall's western retail portion in the lobby of the Standard Life Centre, The store opened on July 13, 2013.

 On March 25, 2015, a new LCBO was unveiled in the mall.
 The 5,530 square foot store was placed beside Nations Fresh Foods in the mall's west end and contains over 4,473 square feet of display space.

 Retailers and amenities

 Inside the mall are two food courts, the Food Festival and the Market Court.
 The latter leads to the back-end of the Hamilton Farmer's Market.
 Many stores, restaurants and a six-screen movie theatre operated by Landmark Cinemas are included in the mall's inventory.
-The complex is also connected to the Sheraton Hamilton Hotel, FirstOntario Centre, Hamilton Convention Centre/Ellen Fairclough Building, Hamilton City Centre, and Hamilton Public Library Central Branch.
+The complex is also connected to the Sheraton Hamilton Hotel, TD Coliseum, Hamilton Convention Centre/Ellen Fairclough Building, Hamilton City Centre, and Hamilton Public Library Central Branch.

 The mall is also equipped with elevators, escalators, public washrooms, a lost & found department and an underground parking lot with a 1300 vehicle capacity and available EV charging stations that can be accessed by two entrance/exits, one on King Street West and the other on Bay Street North.